 What are Azure reservations?

-Azure Reservations help you save money by committing to one-year or three-year plans for multiple products.
+Azure Reservations help you achieve Azure cost optimization by committing to one-year or three-year plans for multiple products.
 Committing allows you to get a discount on the resources you use.
 Reservations can significantly reduce your resource costs by up to 72% from pay-as-you-go prices.
 Reservations provide a billing discount and don’t affect the runtime state of your resources.
 After you purchase a reservation, the discount automatically applies to matching resources.
 You can pay for a reservation up front or monthly.
 The total cost of up-front and monthly reservations is the same and you don’t pay any extra fees when you choose to pay monthly.
 Monthly payment is available for Azure reservations, not third-party products.

 After purchase, the reservation discount automatically applies to the resource usage that matches the attributes you select when you buy the reservation.
 Attributes include the SKU, regions (where applicable), and scope.
 Reservation scope selects where the reservation savings apply.
 All reservations, except Azure Databricks, are applied on an hourly basis.
 Consider reservation purchases based on your consistent base usage.
 You can determine which reservation to purchase by analyzing your usage data or by using reservation recommendations.
 Recommendations are available in: